• Skip to main content

 Try out our candied walnuts, heathy vegan truffles, vegan granola bars made with peanut butter, and the ones we make with hazelnut butter; you will absolutely love them!

-If you love figs as we do, don't skip these no-bake 5-ingredient fig bars.
+If you love figs as we do, don't skip these no-bake 5-ingredient fig bars and pumpkin protein balls.

 ⭐ If you try this chocolate gluten-free protein balls recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!